Antimicrobial resistance: Bacteria

 There are several different types of germs that have developed a resistance over time.

 The six pathogens causing most deaths associated with resistance are Escherichia coli, Staphylococcus aureus, Klebsiella pneumoniae, Streptococcus pneumoniae, Acinetobacter baumannii, and Pseudomonas aeruginosa.
 They were responsible for 929,000 deaths attributable to resistance and 3.57 million deaths associated with resistance in 2019.

 Penicillinase-producing Neisseria gonorrhoeae developed a resistance to penicillin in 1976.
 Another example is Azithromycin-resistant Neisseria gonorrhoeae, which developed a resistance to azithromycin in 2011.

 In gram-negative bacteria, plasmid-mediated resistance genes produce proteins that can bind to DNA gyrase, protecting it from the action of quinolones.
 Finally, mutations at key sites in DNA gyrase or topoisomerase IV can decrease their binding affinity to quinolones, decreasing the drug's effectiveness.

 Some bacteria are naturally resistant to certain antibiotics; for example, gram-negative bacteria are resistant to most β-lactam antibiotics due to the presence of β-lactamase.
 Antibiotic resistance can also be acquired as a result of either genetic mutation or horizontal gene transfer.
-Although mutations are rare, with spontaneous mutations in the pathogen genome occurring at a rate of about 1 in 10^{5} to 1 in 10^{8} per chromosomal replication, the fact that bacteria reproduce at a high rate allows for the effect to be significant.
-Given that lifespans and production of new generations can be on a timescale of mere hours, a new (de novo) mutation in a parent cell can quickly become an inherited mutation of widespread prevalence, resulting in the microevolution of a fully resistant colony.
+Although mutations are rare, with spontaneous mutations in the pathogen genome occurring at a rate of about 1 in 10^{5} to 1 in 10^{8} per chromosomal replication, Bacteria reproduce at a high rate, lifespans and production of new generations can be on a timescale of mere hours.
+A new (de novo) mutation in a parent cell can quickly become an inherited mutation of widespread prevalence, resulting in the microevolution of a fully resistant colony.
 However, chromosomal mutations also confer a cost of fitness.
 For example, a ribosomal mutation may protect a bacterial cell by changing the binding site of an antibiotic but may result in slower growth rate.
 Moreover, some adaptive mutations can propagate not only through inheritance but also through horizontal gene transfer.

 The most common mechanism of horizontal gene transfer is the transferring of plasmids carrying antibiotic resistance genes between bacteria of the same or different species via conjugation.
 However, bacteria can also acquire resistance through transformation, as in Streptococcus pneumoniae uptaking of naked fragments of extracellular DNA that contain antibiotic resistance genes to streptomycin, through transduction, as in the bacteriophage-mediated transfer of tetracycline resistance genes between strains of S. pyogenes, or through gene transfer agents, which are particles produced by the host cell that resemble bacteriophage structures and are capable of transferring DNA.